dennischenfeng/dqn/README.md

 ## Results
 I tested this DQN implementation on some classic benchmarks (CartPole and FrozenLake) and some Atari games as well (Pong, Freeway).
-Here is a summary of the results (see my Medium blog post for full details).
+Here is a summary of the results (check out [my Medium post](https://towardsdatascience.com/learnings-from-reproducing-dqn-for-atari-games-1630d35f01a9) for full details).

 ### CartPole